lassesuomela/webasto-web/README.md

 # How to run for development environment

-`npm install` to install dependencies
+`npm i` to install dependencies

 `vue serve` to test it in development

-The webpage should open in [http://localhost:3000](http://localhost:3000)
+The webpage should open in [http://localhost:8080](http://localhost:8080)

 # How to run for production with backend in docker container